-Robin Currie joined in with her comment, “We loved these hot honey chicken tenders.
+Robin Currie added, “We loved these hot honey chicken tenders.
 They were crispy, crunchy, and had plenty of flavor; everything you want in fried chicken, but baked!”

 - Honey–Use mild-flavored honey for this recipe.
-Avoid very strong honey, such as buckwheat or chestnut as their flavor will be overpowering.
+Avoid very strong-flavored honey, such as buckwheat or chestnut, as their flavor will be overpowering.